elvisvoer/erranto-site/blog/so-far-so-good/index.md

 Deployments are as simple as pushing a commit to `main`, so I've already been pushing changes a few times a day (continuos delivery, ftw!).
-So far, so good, `git` and Github for deployments and Gatsby Cloud for hosting.
+So far, so good, `git` and Github for deployments, and Gatsby Cloud for hosting.

 But wait, no software is complete without some form of monitoring!